ilovetocode2019/telegram.py/README.md

 An async API wrapper for the Telegram bot API in Python

 ## Features
-- Uses async and await syntax, over multithreading
+- Clean Object Oriented interface with async and await syntax
-- Simple Object Oriented API interface
+- Easy to use commands framework that integrates with with Telegram
-- Easy to use commands framework
+- Modular bot structure, allowing for reloading of individual components

 ## Installation